benjystanton/benjystanton.github.io/_posts/2010-10-17-designing-user-experience-in-casinos.md

 ## Applying this to web design

-I was reminded of an article I read on the 37 Signals blog a few years ago, called The casino experience.
+I was reminded of an article I read on the 37 Signals blog a few years ago, called [The Casino Experience](https://signalvnoise.com/archives2/the_casino_experience.php).
 They examine this subject in more detail and it’s a great read.
 37 Signals are well known for creating popular web-based apps, designed to meet people’s needs by putting user experience at the forefront.

 I’m not suggesting we take some of the slightly under-handed techniques used in casinos and simply apply them to our websites, but we can certainly learn something by examining the “immersive and compelling customer experiences” that casinos create.